 Goals and Strengths

-The Hematology-Oncology Fellowship Program is a highly-structured educational program with comprehensive, individualized clinical and research mentorship that offers a robust and varied clinical experience in both hematology and oncology.
+The Baylor College of Medicine Pediatric Hematology-Oncology Fellowship Program is a highly-structured educational program with comprehensive, individualized clinical and research mentorship that offers a robust and varied clinical experience in both hematology and oncology.

 Some of the program’s major strengths include:

-Education in writing grants for peer review
+Education and experience in writing grants for peer review